Port Lincoln: Climate

+Port Lincoln has a warm-summer Mediterranean climate (Köppen: Csb).
+The climate is highly variable due to the town's position between the Outback and Southern Ocean.
+Summers alternate between frequent southerly sea breezes (keeping maxima under 30.0 °C), with occasional northerly heatwaves (that raise the temperature to well over 40.0 °C).
+Meanwhile, winters are cool and cloudy, with frequent drizzle, showers and cold fronts, albeit with frost being very rare.

+There is moderate seasonal temperature variation and seasonal lag, with average maxima ranging from 26.2 C in January to 16.1 C in July, while average minima vary from 16.1 C in February to 7.2 C in August.
+Average annual rainfall is rather low, 392.5 mm, occurring within 127.1 rainfall days, and the wettest month on record was 200.4 mm in June 1981.
+Despite the low intensity of rainfall: there are 154.5 cloudy days and only 57.2 clear days annually.
+Extreme temperatures have ranged from -0.3 C on 16 July 2016 to 48.3 C on 24 January 2019.

 Government

 Port Lincoln is located in the federal Division of Grey, the state electoral district of Flinders and the local government area of City of Port Lincoln.

 Economy

 The economy is based on the huge grain-handling facilities (with a total capacity of over 337,500 tonnes), the canning and fish processing works, lambs, wool and beef, and tuna farming for the Japanese market.
 Home of Australia's largest commercial fishing fleet, Port Lincoln now has a thriving aquaculture industry that farms the following species: southern bluefin tuna, yellowtail kingfish, abalone, mussels, oysters, and experimentally, seahorses and spiny lobsters.
 Before the advent of aquaculture, the main fishing was for southern bluefin tuna.
 Frank Moorhouse recommended the South Australian government lend the Haldane family 20,000 pounds which they used to build a super vessel.
 The MFV Tacoma was Australia's first purpose-built tuna fishing vessel.
 It revolutionised the industry and began catching the fish off the coast of Port Lincoln in the early 1950s.

 The city also functions as a regional centre for government administration, corporate services and commerce to Eyre Peninsula; however, many state government functions are gradually being withdrawn as they become more centralised in Adelaide.
 During the early years of this century, housing demand has led to a boom in property development, both residential and commercial.

 A proposal by Centrex Metals to export iron ore through an expanded facility at the existing Port Lincoln wharf was approved by the South Australian Government c.
 Oct 2009.
 The proposal was abandoned by the company following strong public opposition.
 The chief public concern was the potential harm that spillage or dust plumes might cause to the profitability or reputation of the region's dominant seafood industry.